 Ukraine is one of those countries where speaking Ukrainian or Russian is a must if you want to communicate with people.
 Many Ukrainians don’t speak much English, especially outside of the big cities.
 So, if you are learning Ukrainian, you should plan a trip to Ukraine to practice.
-And when you decide to go for it, here is a short check-list of the things to prepare before coming to Ukraine.
+When you decide to go for it, here is a short checklist of the things to prepare before coming to Ukraine.

-First things first, find out if you need a visa to Ukraine.
-It is not needed for the citizens of European Union, USA, Canada, Japan, former Soviet Union countries and some others.
+First things first, find out if you need a visa to travel to Ukraine.
+It is not needed for the citizens of the European Union, USA, Canada, Japan, former Soviet Union countries, or some others.

 2. Choose when to come to Ukraine